Futureproof

 • Every board meeting, someone asks about defensibility and you give a different answer each time.

-• You watch competitors ship similar features and feel a knot in your stomach because you're not sure what makes you different anymore.
+• You watch competitors ship similar features and you're not sure what makes you different anymore.

-• An investor passed and the feedback was 'unclear defensibility' — and you didn't know how to fix it.
+• An investor passed on 'unclear defensibility' and you didn't know how to fix it.

 The worst part isn't that these problems are hard to solve.
 It's that most founders don't know which ones apply to them until it's too late.